 From India, Madras

-Dear Bharathi
+Dear Bharathi,

-That's the reason we are asking them to give an undertaking that "I have given all the material facts and nothing is hidden by me and whatever information I have given in this application is true and correct to the best of my knowledge", with that undertaking if the applicant found with any default, then he can even be dismissed from his service.
+That's the reason we are asking them to give an undertaking that "I have given all the material facts and nothing is hidden by me and whatever information I have given in this application is true and correct to the best of my knowledge," with that undertaking if the applicant is found with any default, then he can even be dismissed from his service.

-Thanks for sharing Bharathi
+Thanks for sharing, Bharathi

 From India, Kumbakonam

-Most application forms are designed in such a way it is impossible to give information, so just blank spaces does not mean employee is hiding something from the company :icon8: and also neither does a fully filled in application form indicate employee has given all information correctly and truthfully, blank spaces is better than fake experience, information which is more harmful to company.
+Most application forms are designed in a way that makes it impossible to provide information, so just having blank spaces does not necessarily mean the employee is being deceitful.
+Additionally, a fully completed application form does not guarantee that all information provided is accurate and truthful.
+It is important to consider that blank spaces are preferable to false experience or information, which can be more harmful to the company.

 From India, Madras